cs50nestm/cs50labs/variables/README.md

 The program again should come back and repropmt.

 What if you enter a negative number?
+At the prompt, try entering:

 ```
 Enter Your Age: -15